tylerbailey/gibgen/README.md

 3. Complete the code challenge and fill out the Quick Start & Questions in the the README (see below)
 4. `git add` and `git commit` your local repository as you go
 4. Push your code and README back to GitHub occasionally - `git push origin master`
-5. When you submit your cover letter, include the Commit URL to your fork'd repository that you want reviewed
+5. When you submit your cover letter, include the Commit URL to your fork'd repository that you want reviewed.
+It should include at least 2 files: (1) your updated README with Coding Questions answered, and (2) your program (gibgen.xx)
    - Go here: `https://github.com/YOUR_USERNAME_HERE/cc-gegibgen/commits`
    - Find the commit that you'd like us to review, and click the "Browse Code ->" link for that commit
    - Copy and paste the URL into the cover letter... it should look something like this: